[Webinar] How to Protect Sensitive Data with CSFLE | Register Today

 • Joseph Morais started early in his career as a network/solution engineer working for FMC Corporation and then Urban Outfitters (UO).
 At UO, Joseph joined the e-commerce operations team, focusing on agile methodology, CI/CD, containerization, public cloud architecture, and infrastructure as code.
 This led to a greenfield AWS opportunity working for a startup, Amino Payments, where he worked heavily with Kafka, Apache Hadoop, NGINX, and automation.
 Before joining Confluent, Joseph helped AWS enterprise customers scale through their cloud journey as a senior technical account manager.
 At Confluent, Joseph serves as cloud partner solutions architect and Confluent Cloud evangelist.

 • Braeden Quirante began his career as a software consultant where he worked on a wide array of technical solutions including web development, cloud architecture, microservices, automation, and data warehousing.
 Following these experiences, he joined Amazon Web Services as a partner solutions architect working with AWS partners in scaled motions such as go-to-market activities and partner differentiation programs.
-Braeden currently serves as a partner solutions architect for Confluent and an AWS evangelist.
+Braeden currently serves as a partner solutions engineer for Confluent and an AWS evangelist.

 Did you like this blog post?
 Share it now